iLert/docs/integrations/kentix-am.md

 It is important to choose **Alarmstate change** as alarm assignment otherwise the connection wont work properly.

-## A word on the Kentix device &lt;-&gt; iLert incident relation
+## A word on the Kentix device &lt;-&gt; iLert alert relation

 Each iLert alert source is connected to a Kentix AlarmManager Webhook.
 Which in fact are assigned to Alarmzones.
 You might created multiple alert sources and assign them to as many Alarmzones as you like.

-Each device in a alarmzone will create its own incident for its alarms.
+Each device in a alarmzone will create its own alert for its alarms.
-However iLert will not create a new incident per alarm type if an ongoing incident of the same device is already open, instead the additional alarms are appended to the existing incident.
+However iLert will not create a new alert per alarm type if an ongoing alert of the same device is already open, instead the additional alarms are appended to the existing alert.

-When all alarms of the device fall back to normal state, iLert will automatically resolve the opened incident.
+When all alarms of the device fall back to normal state, iLert will automatically resolve the opened alert.

 ![](../.gitbook/assets/screenshot-2020-08-18-at-17.18.47.png)